shpoudel/WSU-Restoration/README.md

 1. Getting the container ready

     ```` console
+    # Open a new terminal

     osboxes@osboxes> cd WSU-Restoration
     osboxes@osboxes> docker exec -it gridappsddocker_wsu_res_app_1 bash

+    # This will take you to the application container.
+Following steps will make the application container ready to run with all requirements

     a.
 Once you are inside the container, the following installs CPLEX to be used by the application